lollisoft/cvs_migration/README.md

 # cvs_migration
-This is my repository for tests to migrate my CVS project.
-DO NOT FORK, IT WILL BE DELETED AGAIN!
+This is my repository for migrate scripts to get my CVS project converted.

 The source repository will be my project as of http://sourceforge.net/projects/lbdmf/.
 Within that project the CVS repository contains a HEAD branch and a second where I currently work.